240-861-5050

 VDOT and Richmond-Area Permit Requirements

-VDOT Land Use Permit Submittals
+VDOT Land Use Permits & LandTrack Submissions

 City of Richmond Coordination

-Urban work zones within the City of Richmond involve tighter spatial constraints and higher pedestrian volumes than suburban corridors.
-Plans must account for continuous accessible routing and coordination with city traffic engineering where signal timing or intersection geometry is affected.
+Urban work zones within the City of Richmond involve tighter spatial constraints, higher pedestrian volumes, and more frequent coordination with city traffic engineering than suburban corridors.
+Plans must address continuous accessible routing and signal-area impacts.

 Henrico and Chesterfield County Reviews

-- Access management requirements restrict where temporary closures and crossover points can be placed
+• Access management requirements restrict where temporary closures and crossover points can be placed.

-- Coordination with county traffic engineering may be required for larger or longer-duration projects
+• Coordination with county traffic engineering may be required for larger or longer-duration projects.

-Typical TCP Development Process — Richmond Region
+TCP Development & Deployment — Richmond Region

 Types of Traffic Control Plans We Design in Richmond